 Based on national legislation and/or an internal decision for a certain employee group, deferral schemes are sometimes more severe for both material and exempt Key Identified Staff.
-Not all principles might apply in every KBC Group entity and certain exemptions are granted due to specific local regulations.
+Not all principles might apply in every KBC Group entity and certain exemptions are granted due to specific local regulations or restrictions laid down by supervisory authorities.

-Structure for 2016 variable compensation
+Structure for 2017 variable compensation